adelplace/onesignal-bundle/README.md

 composer require adelplace/onesignalbundle
 ```

-now add the following line to your app/AppKernel.php
+Then add the following line to your app/AppKernel.php
 ```php
 public function registerBundles()
 {